documentationjs/documentation/docs/CONFIG.md

 items in the given order, and inserts a narrative item titled `Geography` after the section on maps.
 The `description` property of that narrative item is interpreted as Markdown.
 If you would like reuse your existing markdown files or just keep the content separate from the configuration you can use the `file` property.
-It is a filename that will be resolved against `process.cwd()`.
+It is a filename it will be resolved against the directory that the `documentation.yml` file resides in.

 So with a `documentation.yml` file like this